Having an organized fridge is a great way to keep you and your family on track.

 Allocating a shelf just for snacks is great for older kids learning their independence, especially when it’s within arm’s reach.
 Keeping a shelf full of healthy snacks including yogurt, fruit, cheese sticks, and other easy to eat snacks saves time and lets little ones grab a snack whenever they want.

-Check out some more tips on how to make your kitchen kid-friendly for back to school here.
+Check out some more tips on how to make your kitchen kid-friendly here.

 5. Have snacks on hand & ready to eat